vereniging-LVAK/html2text/README.md

 ![example workflow](https://github.com/soundasleep/html2text/actions/workflows/test.yml/badge.svg) [![Total Downloads](https://poser.pugx.org/soundasleep/html2text/downloads.png)](https://packagist.org/packages/soundasleep/html2text)
 =========

+Note: this library has been changed, link format is different as the original library

 html2text is a very simple script that uses DOM methods to convert HTML into a format similar to what would be rendered by a browser - perfect for places where you need a quick text representation.
 For example: